RemiDouence/Introduction-to-Functional-Programming-with-Haskell-Public/ExoDoc/Lab1.hs.md

     - you open it; it crashes
     - because there is a memory of past computation (mutable variable)
 - moreover functions have been studied for a loooooong time by mathematicians and functions have very nice propreties (e.g., composition, associativity, commutativity, idempotence, black-box, etc.)
+### Functions in Software Engineering
+- a value that can be computed versus a va lue that must be stored
+- for instance a Set of elements: the cardinal (number of elements can be (re)computed)
+- non functional / imperative programming: the cardinal must be maintained (bugs)
+## Incremental computing
+- championship: each teams meet all other teams
+- t teams = m matchs
+- +1 teams = +t matchs
+- matchs (t+1) = t + matchs t
+- matchs 0 = 0
+- matchs 1 = 0
+- matchs 2 = 1
+- matchs 3 = 3
+- matchs 4 = 6
+- what cases are necessary?
 ## Haskell
 - we will use Haskell https://www.haskell.org
 ### Haskell Editor